SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 You use the ``for``-``in`` loop to iterate over a sequence, such as ranges of numbers, items in an array, or characters in a string.

-This example prints the first few entries in the five-times-table:
+This example prints the first few entries in the five-times table:

 .. testcode:: forLoops